 We adjusted the terminology used to describe the queries running down the left-hand side of our scoring matrix and added additional explanatory text to the info-boxes.
 This has no impact on the scores and methodology.
 It has been done following user feedback to improve clarity.

 Climate Lobbying Overview: The Federation of German Industries (BDI) is strategically engaged on climate change policy in the EU and Germany.
 The organization's top-line statements on climate policy have improved since 2018, but it appears to remain negatively engaged on key strands of EU climate policy, such as the Carbon Border Adjustment Mechanism (CBAM), the reform of the EU Emissions Trading Scheme (ETS), and CO2 Standards for Light Duty Vehicles.
-The association has extensively promoted fossil gas in the energy mix.
+The association has extensively promoted fossil fuels in the energy mix.

 Positioning on Energy Transition: BDI has been highly supportive of an increased role for fossil gas in Germany and Europe.
-In a January 2022 press release, BDI President Siegfried Russworm supported "massive" fossil gas expansion in Germany without placing conditions on the need for CCS.
+In a January 2022 press release, BDI President Siegfried Russwurm supported "massive" fossil gas expansion in Germany without placing conditions on the need for CCS.
 The association subsequently supported the inclusion of fossil gas in the EU Sustainable Finance Taxonomy in a February 2022 press release.
 This follows a November 2021 report in which the association did not support the proposed change of taxation for fossil gas in the Energy Taxation Directive, stating that it would "jeopardize the competitiveness of energy intensive industry."